 - Combine the cream, powdered sugar, and vanilla extract in the chilled bowl.

 - With a large whisk, whip the cream by moving the whisk back and forth quickly (try to whisk in a line instead of a circular motion).
 Whip to your desired thickness is reached.
 You can use a looser cream for more of a “drizzle”, or a stiffer whipped cream for the traditional Cool Whip style texture.
-Tip: You can place the bowl in the sink to whip the cream so that it is a bit lower than a table, which helps to make the whisking motion easier.
+Tip: You can place the bowl in the sink to whip the cream so that it is a bit lower than a table, which helps to make the whisking motion easier. *Alternatively, place the ingredients in the bowl of a KitchenAid stand mixer fitted with the whisk attachment, and mix on medium speed until the desired consistency is reached.

 Keywords: homemade whipped cream, whipped cream, whipped cream recipe, heavy whipping cream